 New York, NY

-Join us at New York University in New York, NY, for an unforgettable experience.
-Over 320 hours of live, customized MCAT® immersion led by our highest-rated MCAT faculty from across the country.
+Join us at New York University in New York, NY for over 320 hours of live, customized MCAT® immersion led by our highest-rated MCAT faculty from across the country.
 This meticulously designed program focuses all your brainpower, energy, and attention on achieving your MCAT goal.

 The Summer Intensive Program curriculum incorporates MCAT strategy, content review, and a personalized approach that guarantees success.
 Guided by our best MCAT faculty instructors, you will receive a well-rounded and complete preparation experience that includes:

 - Comprehensive content review sessions delivered exclusively live and on site by subject matter experts